Translational Service Research And Design Methodology (TSRDM)

 Warg et al. (2025), The TSRDM Process

-At the Naples Forum on Service 2025 I (Markus Warg) asked Steve Vargo, co-founder of Service-Dominant Logic (S-D L), what he thought needed to be done to make S-D L or Service Science more relevant to practice.
+At the Naples Forum on Service 2025 I (Markus Warg, a co-creator of TSRDM) asked Steve Vargo, co-founder of Service-Dominant Logic (S-D L), what he thought needed to be done to make S-D L or Service Science more relevant to practice.
 He replied that in his opinion this is not the role of base or grand theories.

 Several influential papers are recognized as foundational in defining and shaping the field of translational research.
 A systematic review identified three main "families" of definitions, each anchored by highly cited original papers: